Introduction to job artifacts

 - The tags page

 If the latest job has failed to upload the artifacts, you can see that information in the UI.

 DANGER: Warning: This is a destructive action that leads to data loss.
 Use with caution.

-If you have at least Developer permissions on the project, you can erase a single job via the UI which will also remove the artifacts and the job's trace.
+You can erase a single job via the UI, which will also remove the job's artifacts and trace, if you are:

 - Navigate to a job's page.

 - Click the trash icon at the top right of the job's trace.

 Retrieve artifacts of private projects when using GitLab CI